-Expand the cadre of nurse scientists with the advanced training necessary to build the science of trajectories of chronic illness, promotion of health in vulnerable populations, integration of genomics into care and treatment approaches and improvement of care systems via testing of clinical innovation models.
+Expand the cadre of nurse and other healthcare scientists with the advanced training necessary to build the science of trajectories of chronic illness, promotion of health in vulnerable populations, integration of genomics into care and treatment approaches and improvement of care systems via testing of clinical innovation models.

 Extend interdisciplinary research linkages and collaborations across both Duke Health and Duke University to support postdoctoral training.

-Increase ability to disseminate their research and secure funding for their research by working with experienced tenure track faculty investigators.
+Increase ability to disseminate their research and secure funding for their research by working with experienced faculty investigators.

-Study with experienced nurse investigators conducting research in several areas of focus:
+Study with a community of experienced investigators conducting research in several areas of focus:

 Precision Health – Evidence-based customized approach to health that incorporates genomics, environment and lifestyle.
 Offers opportunities for implementation of genomics and other precision health tools in multiple areas of health care to improve patient and population-level outcomes.